Skip to Content

 They’re up to FOUR million lights now!
 Santa’s Magical Kingdom is actually Jellystone Park campground and offers 35 acres of decorated park land.

 Ride a wagon or take your car.
 The event runs 7 days a week –including Christmas!
-Admission is $30 per car Monday through Thursday and $35 Friday to Sunday.
+Admission is $35 per car.
 Wagons are $16 per person.
 Kids under 2 are free if they ride on an adult lap.

 Your ticket fee is tallied up at the end of the event so the entry line is smoother.
 There’s an ATM in the gift store, but the ticket booth is CASH ONLY.